 Laboratory Medicine and Pathology, Anatomic Pathology (Minnesota)

-This clerkship offers full participation in the activities of Anatomic Pathology including the surgical pathology laboratories at Mayo Clinic at both the Rochester Methodist Hospital and Saint Marys Hospital for two weeks.
+This clerkship offers two weeks of full participation in the activities of Anatomic Pathology, including the surgical pathology laboratories at both Mayo Clinic Hospital, Methodist Campus, and Mayo Clinic Hospital, Saint Marys Campus.
 Students are exposed to autopsy and cytology for one week.

 Students spend one week in Clinical Pathology and are exposed to different laboratories such as hematopathology, transfusion medicine and microbiology; or others based on personal interest.